awsdocs/iam-user-guide/doc_source/id_roles_providers_saml.md

 1. The API response to the client app includes temporary security credentials\.

-1. The client app uses the temporary security credentials to call Amazon S3 APIs\.
+1. The client app uses the temporary security credentials to call Amazon S3 API operations\.

 ### Overview of Configuring SAML 2\.0\-Based Federation<a name="CreatingSAML-configuring-IdP"></a>